 When You Don’t Need to Promote Your Business (20.06.2009)

-I don’t know exactly what I was expecting, but my initial reaction was a little silly: I got discouraged that the posts had few views and I folded, coming back during the fall, in September.
+I don’t know exactly what I was expecting, but my initial reaction was a little silly: I got discouraged that the posts had few views, and I folded, coming back during the fall, in September.

 So I started to write mostly on what got my attention in the professional or cultural landscape and slowly moved to more evergreen topics, such as human resources, management, and Romanian tendencies, but with no clear direction.
-It seemed as if I flushed down the toilet the discipline and strategy I had proved in my previous work with others, but now I see that during my first years (2009-2011), I was mostly trying to prove myself that:
+It seemed as if I flushed down the toilet the discipline and strategy I had proved in my previous work with others, but now I see that during my first years (2009-2011), I mainly was trying to prove myself that:

 Other people do care about my vision over the world by commenting and linking back;

 I can express myself in English as well as in Romanian;

 Of course, in time, I deleted many original posts, but many were published in 2009-2010.
 However, I still consider such good evergreen articles that selecting just a few to recommend from the Archive is a chore.
 So then, in September 2010, after one full year of monthly blogging (3-9 posts published initially every month), I took a break for half a year (while I lived in Belgium, I had no time for blogging, then I had exams session at the masters’), which was pretty sad, because I had started to gather momentum, followers, and offer inspiration.